-The attorneys at Dollar, Burns, & Becker recovered a $36,300,000 verdict on behalf of their clients, Anthony Jones and Lester Pruett, and against Liquid Asphalt for Liquid Asphalt’s negligent design and manufacturing of a storage tank.
+The attorneys at Dollar, Burns, Becker & Hershewe recovered a $36,300,000 verdict on behalf of their clients, Anthony Jones and Lester Pruett, and against Liquid Asphalt for Liquid Asphalt’s negligent design and manufacturing of a storage tank.

 On May 12, 2010, Anthony Jones and Lester Pruett were employed at Owens Corning.
 Owens Corning is a producer of residential and commercial building materials.
 As part of its business, Owens Corning maintains a permanent tank of asphalt on its premises.